 Numismatists categorize proof sets based on their packaging, time period, and any special issue coins.
 This means that collectors can get a set of proof sets from a given stretch of time and consider the set complete without having to get all the proof sets dating back to 1936.

-Proof sets up through 1951 are considered rarities, and the original proof set from 1936 is among the most valuable in the entire collection.
 In addition to complete sets, the mint sold individual coins, which meant that each coin had a different mintage.
 The lowest mintage of any coin in the 1936 set was the Washington Quarter, of which just 3,837 were struck.
 Other coins in the set included the Lincoln Cent, the Buffalo Nickel, the Mercury Dime, and the Walking Liberty Half dollar.
 These sets come on white holders.
 Many of the sales were made at the Philadelphia Mint itself, which somewhat limited access to collectors nationwide.

 Among the most popular collections of proof sets is those dated 1973-1978.
 These sets are especially popular because they include Eisenhower Dollars and the famous bi-centennial coins, which featured unique reverse designs.
 The Eisenhower Dollars combined the celebration of the bi-centennial with the moon landing, featuring a unique design with both the Liberty Bell and the Moon.
 This design was actually used on the Robbins Medals, carried into space during the Apollo 11 mission.